mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 ### Triggering a Verification Event.
-To request that a verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the verification endpoint, with a JSON object containing the parameters of the verification request, if any.
+To request that a verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the Verification Endpoint, with a JSON object containing the parameters of the verification request, if any.
 On a successful request, the event transmitter responds with an empty 204 No Content response.

-A successful response from a POST to the verification endpoint does not indicate that the verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
+A successful response from a POST to the Verification Endpoint does not indicate that the verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
 Event Transmitters MAY transmit the event via an asynchronous